laxa/HackingTools/README.md

 * \[I] https://www.exploit-db.com/: exploits database
 * \[G] [pwntools]: Python framework to quickly develop exploits
 * \[G|C] [AutoLocalPrivilegeEscalation]: bash script to get root if possible
+* \[G] [SecLists]: SecLists is the security tester's companion.
+It is a collection of multiple types of lists used during security assessments

 ### Programming